 De-risking: managing money-laundering risk

-We are aware that some banks are no longer offering financial services to entire categories of customers that they associate with higher money-laundering risk.
+Some banks are no longer offering financial services to entire categories of customers that they associate with higher money-laundering risk (this is called de-risking).
 Read more about what we expect of firms.

-Money transmitters, charities and fintech companies are among the sectors particularly affected by banks de-risking, and we understand that some banks are also withdrawing from providing correspondent banking services.
-Banks have told us that this helps them comply with their legal and regulatory obligations in the UK and abroad.
-However, we are clear that effective money-laundering risk management need not result in wholesale de-risking.
+Banks’ de-risking has especially affected money transmitters, charities and fintech companies.
+We also know that some banks are withdrawing from providing correspondent banking services.
+Banks say this helps them to comply with their legal and regulatory obligations in the UK and abroad.
+But we are clear that effective money-laundering risk management does not need to end in wholesale de-risking.

 Our anti-money laundering expectations

 While the decision to accept or maintain a business relationship is ultimately a commercial one for the bank, we think that there should be relatively few cases where it is necessary to decline business relationships solely because of anti-money laundering requirements.
-As a result, we now consider during our anti-money laundering requirements work whether firms’ de-risking strategies could lead to consumer protection and/or competition issues.
+As a result, we now consider during our anti-money laundering requirements work, whether banks’ de-risking strategies could lead to consumer protection and/or competition issues.

 Further information on managing money-laundering risk

-We encourage banks to consider our financial crime guidance, which we believe helps banks adopt proportionate and effective anti-money laundering systems and controls.
+We encourage banks to consider our financial crime guidance, as it helps them put in place sensible and effective anti-money laundering systems and controls.

 The FCA’s approach to enforcement of breaches of AML obligations is set out in our Enforcement guide.